White dwarf: Mass–radius relationship

+The observation of many white dwarf stars implies that either they started with masses similar to the Sun or something dramatic happened to reduce their mass.

-For a more accurate computation of the mass-radius relationship and limiting mass of a white dwarf, one must compute the equation of state which describes the relationship between density and pressure in the white dwarf material.
+For a more accurate computation of the mass-radius relationship and limiting mass of a white dwarf, one must compute the equation of state that describes the relationship between density and pressure in the white dwarf material.
 If the density and pressure are both set equal to functions of the radius from the center of the star, the system of equations consisting of the hydrostatic equation together with the equation of state can then be solved to find the structure of the white dwarf at equilibrium.
-In the non-relativistic case, we will still find that the radius is inversely proportional to the cube root of the mass.
+In the non-relativistic case, the radius is inversely proportional to the cube root of the mass.
 Relativistic corrections will alter the result so that the radius becomes zero at a finite value of the mass.
-This is the limiting value of the mass – called the Chandrasekhar limit – at which the white dwarf can no longer be supported by electron degeneracy pressure.
+This is the limiting value of the mass—called the Chandrasekhar limit—at which the white dwarf can no longer be supported by electron degeneracy pressure.
 The graph on the right shows the result of such a computation.
 It shows how radius varies with mass for non-relativistic (blue curve) and relativistic (green curve) models of a white dwarf.
 Both models treat the white dwarf as a cold Fermi gas in hydrostatic equilibrium.
 The average molecular weight per electron, μ_{e}, has been set equal to 2.
 Radius is measured in standard solar radii and mass in standard solar masses.

 These computations all assume that the white dwarf is non-rotating.
 If the white dwarf is rotating, the equation of hydrostatic equilibrium must be modified to take into account the centrifugal pseudo-force arising from working in a rotating frame.
 For a uniformly rotating white dwarf, the limiting mass increases only slightly.
 If the star is allowed to rotate nonuniformly, and viscosity is neglected, then, as was pointed out by Fred Hoyle in 1947, there is no limit to the mass for which it is possible for a model white dwarf to be in static equilibrium.
 Not all of these model stars will be dynamically stable.

 Rotating white dwarfs and the estimates of their diameter in terms of the angular velocity of rotation has been treated in the rigorous mathematical literature.
 The fine structure of the free boundary of white dwarfs has also been analysed mathematically rigorously.